rapontual/challenge-checkout/README.md

 Provides security for the API access.
 Has these endpoints:

 - /api/security/login: used to login and obtain a JWT access token.
 - /api/security/create: creates a new login.
-This can only be used my an login with admin role.
+This can only be used by an user with admin role.

 ###### Payment